-All RICS members are required to undertake learning in relation to the RICS Global Professional and Ethical Standards at least once every three years.
+All members are required to undertake learning in relation to our Global Professional and Ethical Standards at least once every three years.
 Further details on how you can meet this new requirement will be added here soon.

 In keeping with current arrangements, members who are affiliated with statutory or RICS schemes are still required to comply with these schemes' specific CPD obligations.
 Scheme-specific CPD is counted as formal CPD.